foxbunny/vimfiles/README.rst

 The following is included (in alphabetical order):

+- ALE (asynchronous linting)
 - autoclose (automatically close matching parenthesis and brackets)
+- Bufferline (Show a list of buffers in the command line)
 - close-html-tags (automatically close XML/HTML tags)
 - CtrlP (quickly open files with fuzzy matching)
 - Fugitive (the best Git plugin in any editor or IDE, period)
+- GgitGutter (Show git diff in the gutter)
 - Gundo (branching undo)
 - HTML5.vim (HTML 5 support)
 - Lightline (awesome and informative status lines)